 Emergency medicine is a rewarding and fast-paced career field.
 A degree from EKU’s renowned emergency medical services program can give you a competitive edge in the job market and set you up to thrive in this vital field.

 Yes.
-All applicants to EKU’s online paramedicine program must be currently certified as a paramedic by the NREMT or a state EMS office.
+All applicants to EKU’s online EMC program must be currently certified as a paramedic by the NREMT or a state EMS office.